memgraph/docs/mage/query-modules/python/nxalg.md

 *Jaccard coefficient* compares members of two sets to see which members are shared and which are distinct.
 #### Input:

-* `ebunch: LIst[List[Vertex]](NULL)` ➡  Jaccard coefficient will be computed for each pair of nodes given in the iterable.
+* `ebunch: List[List[Vertex]](NULL)` ➡  Jaccard coefficient will be computed for each pair of nodes given in the iterable.
 The pairs must be given as 2-tuples
 `(u, v)` where `u` and `v` are nodes in the graph.
 If `ebunch` is `None` then all non-existent edges in the graph will be used.

 #### Output: